Portfolio size: | £1.2 billion |

 Access to your investment

 Investments in this portfolio are for the long term.
 However, if your circumstances change, you can sell some or all of your shares, although sometimes this can take a while depending on market conditions and liquidity.
 You can arrange to take regular withdrawals from the account, which you can change or stop at any time.
-Any amount you withdraw will no longer be IHT free.
+Any amount you withdraw will no longer benefit from IHT relief.
 Withdrawals may result in a Capital Gains Tax liability unless held in an ISA.

 Risks – important